 Memantine, a recently available drug in the USA, has been reported useful in 9 patients with pendular nystagmus due to MS (Starck, Albrecht et al. 1997).
 We have not found it helpful in a single patient trial on a vertical pendular nystagmus associated with palatal myoclonus.

 Cannibis has been reported useful in suppressing pendular nystagmus in multiple sclerosis.
 (Schon, Hart et al. 1999; Dell'Osso 2000).
 We have one patient report to us that CBD oil seems to suppress his nystagmus, while THC seems to increase nystagmus.
 This patient also observed that "indica" which he takes at night to help him sleep is helpful and that his eyes jump the least when he gets up in the morning.
 (Indica is a plant in the Cannabis family, possibly distinct from Sativa).
 Another patient felt there was no effect of either CBD oil or marijuana.

 Surgical treatment has been attempted to alleviate ear clicks.

 A newer method of treatment is the use of Botulinum toxin to paralyze the tensor veli palatini (Bryce and Morrison, 1998; Varney et al, 1996).
-We have had success with this treatment for palatal motion in our clinic setting in Chicago.
+We have tried this treatment for palatal motion in our clinic setting in Chicago.
 The main problem with this treatment is swallowing difficulties.
-It does nothing for the nystagmus however and it also is a temporary (4 month) fix.
+It does nothing for the nystagmus and it also is a temporary (4 month) fix.
 In persons who respond to Botox, after several relapses, some authors have gone on to use of destructive procedures (e.g. Aydin et al, 2006).
 Again, this treatment would seem to us to be very risky for swallowing.

 Mondria et al reported successful treatment with a "simple dental device" (2007).
 While interesting, we are dubious that this method of treatment is generally useful, as we fail to see how a dental device can replace dead neurons in the brainstem.
 It would seem plausible that it might help EPM.